reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/sessions/c8y_sessions_decryptText.md

 ```
   -h, --help                help for decryptText
-      --passphrase string   Passphrase use for encoding your files
+      --passphrase string   Passphrase to use for encrypting the text.
+Read from env C8Y_PASSPHRASE or prompted if missing
-      --text string         Encrypted text. (required)
+      --text string         Encrypted text. (required) (accepts pipeline)
 ```

 ### Options inherited from parent commands